+The cost to refinance a mortgage in California is one of the most talked-about topics among homeowners that are looking to refinance their mortgage.
 No one wants to pay lots of fees when they look into refinancing their mortgage and the good news is you don’t have to.
-With a little knowledge and preparation you too can avoid paying thousands of dollars in fees with your next refinance transaction.
+With a little knowledge and preparation, you too can avoid paying thousands of dollars in fees with your next refinance transaction.

-And there is no secret insight nor any magic that’s needed; just an understanding of how the process works and being prepared is all you need.
+And there is no secret insight about lowering the cost to refinance a mortgage or any magic that’s needed; just an understanding of how the process works and being prepared is all you need.
 And if you have some questions after reading this article feel free to reach out and I’ll be happy to answer your questions.

 Steps To Lowering Your Costs: